Gi60s/openapi-enforcer-middleware/docs-src/guide/controllers.md

 ## Controller via an Object

-Define the object, naming the properties the same as those listed as the `x-operation` properties in your [Open API document](openapi-document.md).
+Define the object, naming the properties the same as those listed as the `x-operation` properties in your [OpenAPI document](openapi-document.md).

 ```js
 const myController = {